godotengine/godot-docs/tutorials/animation/introduction.rst

 These switches and buttons allow you to add keyframes for the selected node's location, rotation, and scale.
 Since we are only animating the sprite's position, make sure that only the location switch is selected.
-(The selected switches are blue.)
+The selected switches are blue.

 Click on the key button to create the first keyframe.
-Since we don't have a track set up for the Transform/Position property yet, Godot will offer to create it for us.
+Since we don't have a track set up for the Position property yet, Godot will offer to create it for us.
 Click **Create**.

 Godot will create a new track and insert our first keyframe at the beginning of